tripal/tripal_doc/docs/dev_guide/module_dev/fields.rst

 Complex Fields
 ~~~~~~~~~~~~~~
-A complex field is one that manages multiple properties within a single field.
+A complex field is one that manages multiple properties (or multiple values) within a single field.
 An example
 of a complex field is one that stores/loads the organism of a germplasm content type.
 Within Chado, a record in the `stock` table is used to store germplasm data.
 The
 `stock` table has a foreign key constraint with the `organism` table.
 Therefore,
 a germplasm page must provide a field that allows the user to specify an organism
-for saving and format the organism name for display.
+for saving.
+It should also format the organism name for display.

 In practice, the `stock` table stores the numeric `organism_id` when saving
 a germplasm.
 We could use a single-value `ChadoIntegerTypeItem` to allow the